isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Science.md

 **Outreach Programme - Dengue Sharing**

 Our Environmental Ambassadors attended an online course conducted by NEA during the June holidays on the prevention of dengue.
-During the course, the ambassadors explored creative ways to share their message with the rest of the school.
+During the course, the ambassadors explored creative ways to share their message with the rest of the school.&nbsp;

 During a pre-assembly talk, the ambassadors shared with their peers what dengue is, its symptoms and ways how we can prevent the breeding of mosquitoes at home.
 Anthonians learned that everyone has a part to play in preventing the spread of dengue.